splorp/npds-tracker-server/readme.md

 ### Start the server

-Start the server at the command line:
+Start the server from the command line:

 ```sh
 java npdstracker